 The Dance of the Dragons

 While Aemond was at Storm's End, Lord Borros received a visit from Prince Lucerys Velaryon, who had come to speak on behalf of Rhaenyra's claim.
 Aemond attempted to provoke Lucerys, who ignored his cousin.
-When Aemond threatened to kill Lucerys, Lord Borros refused to allow them to fight under his roof, and had his men stop Aemond.
-Once Lucerys had taken off on his dragon, Arrax, Lord Borros told Aemond "It is not for me to tell you what to do when you are not beneath my roof" and allowed him to leave.
-Aemond chased Lucerys on Vhagar.
-Aemond, mounted on Vhagar, avenged the loss of his eye when he managed to kill Lucerys and Arrax, which would have terrible consequences.
-Ever since, Aemond is known as a kinslayer.
+When Aemond threatened to kill Lucerys, Borros refused to allow them to fight under his roof, and had his men stop Aemond.
+Once Lucerys had taken off on his dragon, Arrax, Borros told Aemond "It is not for me to tell you what to do when you are not beneath my roof" and allowed him to leave.
+Aemond, mounted on Vhagar, avenged the loss of his eye by killing Lucerys and Arrax, which would have terrible consequences.
+Aemond was known since as a kinslayer.